mmazzanti/WavemeterSharingApp/README.md

 WavemeterSharingApp is a Windows application designed for sharing wavelengths obtained from Toptica:tm:/HighFinesse:tm: wavelength meters.

+## Releases ##
+Wavemeter sharing app is available for windows only as the manufacturer wavemeter software is provided only for windows platforms.

+You can download the last version installer here: [Wavemeter App Installer](https://github.com/mmazzanti/WavemeterService/releases/tag/v1)

 ## Project Overview

 The repository encompasses several components, with a focus on facilitating the sharing of wavelength data: